THE KEEPER'S DAUGHTER

 The Keeper’s Daughter was resident company at The Corn Hall from 2012 - 2017.
 The company offered regular arts opportunities for young people, produced a number of community shows and toured productions to rural venues.

 The company now produces genre-specific new writing for studio theatres and continues to explore theatre in found spaces, including their annual production of A Christmas Carol at Biddy’s Tea Room.

 The company was founded by Mark Finbow and Emma Martin and is currently based in Norwich.

-Mark trained as an actor at LAMDA, where he was awarded the Sir John Gielgud bursary.
-He works as a writer, Actor, Director and Producer in theatre and film.
+Mark trained as an actor at LAMDA, where he was awarded the Sir John Gielgud bursary and was a member of National Youth Theatre.

 As a writer, his first short film A Thousand Empty Glasses (Take Cover Films) was nominated for best UK short at Raindance, picked up for worldwide distribution and became a number one selling film on iTunes.
-His most recent short film Roadside Oddities (Trett Films/Keeper’s Daughter) has screened all over the world.
+His most recent short film Freedom of the People (Eastern Association Productions) has won numerous awards.

-As a producer and director he has created over a dozen rural touring shows and developed a number of physical theatre productions for studio theatres.
+As a producer/director he has created over a dozen rural touring shows and developed physical theatre productions for theatres.

-Mark was recently selected for a BBC writersroom masterclass, chosen to participate in the Creative England/BFI/write2screen East of England Talent Module and selected for the Patatango Regional Playwriting course.
+Mark was selected for a BBC writersroom masterclass, chosen to participate in the Creative England/BFI/write2screen talent module and selected for Papatango's Regional Playwriting course.